 It started with a simple question self-help expert, author and motivational speaker, Tony Robbins, asked on one his CDs:

 “Who are you?”

 My reaction to the question was quite dramatic.
 I even blurted out the word “Shit!”

-I was a mom, a wife, a career woman, a great friend, and I was and still am very proud of carrying those titles.
+I was a mom, a wife, a career woman, a great friend, and I was and still am very proud of fulfilling those roles.

-As a result, I was sad, miserable, unhappy, and depressed for most of my life.
+As a result, I was sad, unhappy, depressed and felt lost for most of my life.

 Here are 10 ways that you can begin right this minute to live an authentic life.

-1. Listen to that small voice inside of you.
+1. Listen to your inner voice.
 It’s your internal compass.
-It’ll always lead you on the path you’re supposed to be on.
-It tells you what’s comfortable and what’s not comfortable.
-What’s acceptable and what isn’t.
+It’ll always let you know what’s acceptable and what isn’t.

 2. Don’t let anyone put out the fire burning inside of you.
-That fire is your authentic self letting you know that something inspires you, makes you feel alive, and motivates you to reach higher.
+That fire is your authentic self pointing the way to what inspires you, makes you feel alive, and motivates you to reach higher.

 3. Pay attention to what doesn’t feel congruent.
 If it confuses you and doesn’t bring you peace, chances are great it’s not for you.
 Don’t second guess yourself.
 Just because someone else thinks its right for you doesn’t make it so.